 If you create any intellectual property rights in your Scholarship application, the standard position is that you will own such rights, unless you and Istituto Marangoni agree otherwise.

 One applicant will be selected by the Assessment Panel for the Scholarship, with a second place applicant placed on reserve.
 Scholarships are awarded in the form of a tuition fee discount.
 No cash alternatives are provided.
 The applicant selected for the Scholarship (the “Recipient”) shall be granted a 50% discount on the cost of their tuition fee (enrolment fee is due) for the relevant one year Masters course at Istituto Marangoni in London.
 The Scholarship discount is only applicable to the tuition fee and excludes all other charges such as enrolment fees, living costs and ancillary items required as part of the course.
 The Recipient shall be responsible for covering all such other costs.

 The Scholarship cannot be accepted in conjunction with any other discounts provided by Istituto Marangoni.

-The Scholarship is awarded for courses at the London campus only and is not transferable to any other Istituto Marangoni campus or location.
+The Scholarship is awarded for courses at the London campus only and is not transferrable to any other Istituto Marangoni campus or location.